 - Score at least 70 points in the points-based system

-If you are applying to extend your existing visa or switching to this permit from another immigration status, you must submit your forms from within the UK.
+If you are applying to extend your existing visa or switching to a new visa from another immigration status, you must submit your forms to UK Visas and Immigration (UKVI) from within the UK.

 To be eligible for this visa, you must have received an unconditional offer from a licensed and approved sponsor.
 You must also do a course that is one of the following: